 High-Quality Wheels

-Redline Roam BMX Bikes are fitted with sporty wheels, each bearing 36 spokes, that help to qualify Redline Roam as an all-season racer.
+Redline Rival BMX Bikes are fitted with sporty wheels, each bearing 36 spokes, that help to qualify Redline Rival as an all-season racer.

 The wheel is made of rust-resistant alloy that requires very little maintenance.
 The wheels are firm and not vulnerable to tear in harsh conditions.